aacb/zimbra2gmail/README.md

 > available in github.com, it can also be used to learn the steps used
 > in a construction of a simple compiler: a top-down, predictif compiler
 > composed by:
-> a lexical analyser
+> a lexical analyser,
-> a sintax analyser
+> a sintax analyser and
 > a semantic analyser with code generation

 ## What is zimbra2gmail for?